This article was last updated by on

 Thatching is the process of covering a building or its roof with straw, grasses, and similar materials.

-There are certain plants in different parts of the world that people consider suitable for thatching.
+People consider certain plants in different parts of the world suitable for thatching.

 The leaves of Coconut are widely used worldwide for the process of thatching as they are dense and too many in number.